chipsalliance/f4pga/source/introduction.rst

 there was no established standard, vendor-neutral tooling that would cover all the necessary components for an end-to-end flow.

-This pertains both to ASIC and FPGA workflows, although SymbiFlow focuses on the latter (some parts of SymbiFlow will also be useful in the former).
+This pertains both to ASIC and FPGA workflows, although F4PGA focuses on the latter (some parts of F4PGA will also be useful in the former).

 .. figure:: _static/images/EDA.svg

 Project structure
 -----------------

-To achieve SymbiFlow's goal of a complete FOSS FPGA toolchain, a number of tools and projects are necessary to provide all the needed components of an end-to-end flow.
-Thus, SymbiFlow serves as an umbrella project for several activities, the central of which pertains to the creation of so-called FPGA "architecture definitions", i.e. documentation of how specific FPGAs work internally.
+To achieve F4PGA's goal of a complete FOSS FPGA toolchain, a number of tools and projects are necessary to provide all the needed components of an end-to-end flow.
-More information can be found in the :doc:`Symbiflow Architecture Definitions
+Thus, F4PGA serves as an umbrella project for several activities, the central of which pertains to the creation of so-called FPGA "architecture definitions", i.e. documentation of how specific FPGAs work internally.
-<arch-defs:index>` project.
+More information can be found in the :doc:`F4PGA Architecture Definitions <arch-defs:index>` project.

 Those definitions and serve as input to backend tools like `nextpnr <https://github.com/YosysHQ/nextpnr>`_ and